lholznagel/cachem/README.md

 Most of the trait can be implemented using proc-macros.
 For the proc macros, the feature `derive` must be added.

+By adding `with-uuid` the support for uuid´s is enabled.
+This implements the parser trait for `Uuid`.

 ### Example

 See [main.rs](./example/src/main.rs)